The Building Inspection Timeline – Auction Vs Private Treaty

 If the property is passed in at auction you’re armed with sufficient information about the state of the property so as to enter into meaningful negotiations with the vendor’s representative.
 It’s the sort of bargaining chip that can translate into a lower purchase price.

-It’s really important to keep in mind that, if you buy at auction or you’re a registered bidder and you then go on to buy the property via private treaty on the same day as the auction, there’s no cooling-off period.
-This is also true if you buy the following day when the property is passed in at auction.
+If you buy at auction or you’re a registered bidder and you then go on to buy the property via private treaty on the same day or next day, there’s no cooling-off period.
 This is particularly important if you haven’t yet obtained a building inspection.
 You’re stuck with it.

 Finding a pre-purchase building inspector

-In Queensland, only a Completed Pre-Purchase Building Inspector or a registered architect can undertake a pre-purchase building inspection.
+- In Queensland, only a certified Pre-Purchase Building Inspector or a registered architect can undertake a pre-purchase building inspection.
 This means that your building inspector must have obtained the appropriate licence from the Queensland Building and Construction Commission (QBCC).

 What you should look for in a pre-purchase building inspector